Antique Bookcase I

 fibrous, the ginger has been sitting around too long.
 To peel ginger, use a

-teaspoon to scrape the papery skin off; a vegetable peeler removes too much
+the papery skin off; a vegetable peeler removes too much

 of the ginger itself.